-(A) A small sign showing the name of the owner or occupant or the street number of a lot shall be permitted on any lot.
-Additional sign requirements, including real estate and construction company signs, are found in §93.02 of the Town Code.

-(B) The design or layout of signs proposed for any special use shall be presented along with the development plan as specified in § 153.008(B).
+- (A) A small sign showing the name of the owner or occupant or the street number of a lot shall be permitted on any lot.
+One real estate sign per lot not exceeding six square feet shall be permitted for advertising the sale of property. - (B) The design or layout of signs proposed for any conditional special use shall be presented along with the development plan as specified in § 153.008(B).
+(Ord. passed 10-19-1983; Ord. passed 8-12-2013)